About the Pediatric Blood and Marrow Transplant and Cellular Therapy Program

-Members of the team are actively involved in research in pediatric bone marrow transplant with the goal of improving BMT outcomes.
+Members of the team are actively involved in pediatric bone marrow transplant research with the goal of improving BMT outcomes in children.
 Our team performed its first cord blood transplant in 1996, early in the investigation of this now common stem cell source.
 Today, our ongoing research projects focus on optimizing the success of BMT for many pediatric disorders in cancer, immunodeficiencies, sickle cell disease and rare metabolic conditions.